microsoft/CopilotChatAnalytics/README.md

 # 💬 Copilot Chat and Agent Intelligence Reports

 <p style="font-size:small; font-weight:normal;">
 This repository contains two distinct reports: <strong>Chat Intelligence</strong> and <strong>Agent Intelligence</strong>.
 Please select the appropriate template based on your specific use case.
-Th[...]
+This enables more precise analysis of user behaviors, trends, and licensing/readiness across Copilot surfaces.
 </p>

 ---